Toilet training: signs that your child is ready

 - Teach your son to shake his penis after a wee to get rid of any drops.
-Early in toilet training it sometimes helps to float a ping pong ball in the toilet for him to aim at.
+Early in toilet training it sometimes helps to float a ping pong ball in the toilet for your son to aim at.
 Or he might prefer to sit to do a wee, which can be less messy.

-- Teach your child how to wash her hands after using the toilet.
+- Teach your child how to wash hands after using the toilet.
 This can be a fun activity that your child enjoys as part of the routine.

 Training pants and pull-ups

 Your child is more likely to understand toilet use if they’re no longer wearing a nappy.